-It is important to know whether you should opt for an individual or for a class action lawsuit.
-Joining class action lawsuits may be more efficient for patients who suffered minor to moderate injuries.
-If the use of a certain pharmaceutical product resulted in severe injuries or even wrongful death, patients or relatives are advised to file individual lawsuits.
+If you suffered minor to moderate injuries due to a defective drug, it may be more efficient to join an existing class-action lawsuit.
+If the use of a certain pharmaceutical product resulted in severe injuries or even wrongful death, patients or relatives are generally advised to file individual lawsuits.

+In a class-action lawsuit, a class of plaintiffs sues a drug maker for injuries caused by their actions or inactions.
+Normally, the group of people is collectively represented by a single member of the group or one or more law firms.
 Joining class action lawsuits is recommended for patients who suffered minor to moderate injuries.
 The number of plaintiffs can impress a judge or jury when the severity of their particular injuries would not.

 Benefits of class-action lawsuits: